jembi/bsis/README.md

  * A single installer which installs and configures all dependencies like Java, MySQL, Apache Tomcat etc. to make first time configuration simple.

 Many other design decisions in the future will be influenced by the same parameters.

+## Learn about BSIS
+Learn more about BSIS and the Blood Safety Sregthening Programme [here](https://www.jembi.org/Project/Blood-Safety-Strengthening-Programme-(BSSP)).
+Full Requirements Specifications are available.

 # Developer Documentation